|Rare Book & Manuscript Library|

 Biographical / Historical

-American physicist who won the Nobel Prize in Physics in 1944 for his discovery of nuclear magnetic resonance, which is used in magnetic resonance imaging.
+Isidor Isaac Rabi (1898-1988) was an American physicist who won the Nobel Prize in Physics in 1944 for his discovery of nuclear magnetic resonance, which is used in magnetic resonance imaging.
 He was also one of the first scientists in the United States to work on the cavity magnetron, which is used in microwave radar and microwave ovens.
-He was associated with Columbia University in New York.
+He was the first professor at Columbia University in New York to attain the rank of University Professor in 1964.
 During World War II, Rabi took part in development of the atomic bomb.
 After the war he promoted peace and the limiting of nuclear weapons.
-He also played a significant role in establishing major research laboratories in Bookhaven and CERN.
-Isidor Isaac Rabi was married and had two daughters.
+He also played a significant role in establishing major research laboratories in Brookhaven and at CERN.
+Isidor Isaac Rabi married Helen Newmark in 1926; the couple had two daughters.